-On 5 August 2021, the Company (as borrower) entered into a facility agreement (the "Facility Agreement III") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$150.0 million for a term of 36 months from the date of drawdown has been granted to the Company.
-Pursuant to the Facility Agreement III, it shall constitute a mandatory prepayment event (among others) if the Controlling Shareholders collectively (i) cease directly or indirectly to own more than 35% or above of the total shares of the Company; or (ii) cease to be the single largest shareholder of the Company or lose management control in the Company.
-Please refer to the announcement of the Company dated 5 August 2021 for further details.
+On 16 September 2022, the Company (as borrower) entered into a facility agreement (the "Facility Agreement V") with a financial institution pursuant to which a term loan facility in the aggregate amount of HK\$300.0 million for a term of 36 months from the date of first utilisation has been granted to the Company.
+As at 31 December 2023 and as at the date of this report, the proceeds of HK\$300.0 million has been utilized.
+Pursuant to the Facility Agreement V, it shall constitute a mandatory prepayment event (among others) if the Controlling Shareholders collectively (i) cease directly or indirectly to own more than 35% or above of the total shares of the Company; or (ii) cease to be the single largest shareholder of the Company or lose management control in the Company.
+Please refer to the announcement of the Company dated 16 September 2022 for further details.